LyonSyonII/buildstr/buildstr/TYPES_NOT_EXACT.md

 - `std::collections::TryReserveError`
   Partially implemented, only the `TryReserveError::CapacityOverflow` case is handled.

+- `std::error::Error`
+  Only the `description` method is preserved, all other methods will not work as expected.

 - `core::fmt::Arguments<'_>`
   The `format_args!` macro is internal to the compiler, `buildstr` will convert the arguments to a formatted string and then call `format_args` with a literal.